SoftVarE-Group/d-dnnf-reasoner/README.md

 To pull the container, use:

 ```
-docker pull ghcr.io/softvare-group/ddnnife:latest
+docker pull ghcr.io/softvare-group/ddnnife:latest-amd64
 ```

-Then, you can use it like the standalone binary.
+There is also an `-arm64` image available.

 For `ddnnife` to be able to access files, you need to create a volume.
 The following mounts `<local/directory>` on `/work` inside the container: